nobalmohan/SystemOptimizer/README.md

 form history etc.,

-Worte this piece during my graduation when I learned Java Swing first time.
-Never use windows afterthat, so no new change to suite latest windows edition.
+Worte this piece during my graduation when I learned `Java Swing` first time.
+Never use windows afterthat, no new change to suite latest windows edition.